hexterisk/blog/content/posts/Art of Fuzzing/DART & SAGE/DART & SAGE.md

 	for each input x with I[x] undefined do
 			I[x] = random()

-	Initialize memory M from M0 and I.
+	//Initialize memory M from M0 and I.

 	// Set up symbolic memory and prepare execution.
 	S = [m → m | m ∈ M0].